fabio1806/HW2/README.md

 ## Result and comments

-After building the plugin and running it on JUCE’s Plug-in Host, the plugin seems to work well with all the available waveforms and filter types.
+After building the plugin and running it on JUCE Plug-in Host, the plugin seems to work well with all the available waveforms and filter types.

 ![Screenshot](screenshots/test.png)